DNeilson67/matrix-vector-mult-benchmark/README.md

 Here's the plot for space complexity: (N = 10, 100, 1000, 10000, 100000)
 !["memory"](images/resultsmemory.png)
-The X-Axis indicates the matrix size or N while the Y-axis indicates the memory usage of the program.
+The X-Axis indicates the matrix size or N while the Y-axis indicates the memory usage of the program in K.